-Section 7.1.3 Resolution Agreement-Sexual Misconduct.
-After SCCS receives a Resolution Agreement signed by the Respondent in a case involving sexual misconduct, SCCS will notify the Complainant about the proposed Resolution Agreement in writing and provide the Complainant with the opportunity to object to the sanction proposed by SCCS in the Resolution Agreement.
-A Complainant must notify SCCS of their objection in writing within five (5) business days from the date that SCCS informs the Complainant about the proposed Resolution Agreement.
-If the Complainant timely informs SCCS of their objection, then SCCS may address the Complainant's objection by modifying the sanction in a way that is agreeable to both the Respondent and the Complainant and having the Respondent sign the modified Resolution Agreement.
+Section 7.1.3 Resolution Agreement- Sexual Harassment, Sexual Assault, Dating Violence, Domestic Violence, Stalking, Sexual Exploitation, or Retaliation.
+In a case involving a Formal Complaint of sexual harassment, sexual assault, dating violence, domestic violence stalking, sexual exploitation or retaliation that does not include Title IX Allegations, SCCS will notify the Complainant about the proposed Resolution Agreement in writing and provide the Complainant with the opportunity to object to the proposed Resolution Agreement.
+A Complainant must notify SCCS of his/her objection in writing within five (5) business days from the date that SCCS informs the Complainant about the proposed Resolution Agreement.
+If the Complainant timely informs SCCS of his/her objection, then SCCS may address the Complainant's objection by modifying the proposed Resolution Agreement that is agreeable to both the Respondent and the Complainant and having the Respondent sign the modified Resolution Agreement.
 Otherwise, SCCS will continue the student conduct process and resolve the allegations against the Respondent in accordance with the Code.
-Nothing in this Section 7.1 shall be construed to permit SCCS to conduct an alternative resolution process (e.g., mediation) in a case involving allegations of sexual assault.
+Formal Complaints of sexual harassment, sexual assault, dating violence, domestic violence, stalking, or sexual exploitation that include Title IX Allegations may not be resolved through a Resolution Agreement but may be resolved through an Informal Resolution set forth in Section 7.4.